CELPIP Speaking Practice Test

 What CELPIP Speaking score do I need for Express Entry?

 Express Entry (Federal Skilled Worker) requires a minimum CLB 7 in Speaking.
-Scoring CLB 9 or above in all four skills earns the maximum 136 CRS language points under the first official language.
+Scoring CLB 9 in all four skills earns 124 CRS language points for the first official language, and CLB 10 or higher earns the maximum 136.
 Canadian citizenship only requires CLB 4 in Speaking.
 CELTESTPIP includes sample Speaking responses for every CLB level from 4 to 12.

 Can I practice CELPIP Speaking on my phone?